You are here

 If an assistance dog’s handler doesn’t give you permission to pet his / her dog, don’t take it personally.
 Assistance dogs have a very important job to do, and require as few distractions as possible.

-To learn more about these invaluable companions, their governing legislation, or how you can apply for your own service dog, please read on at the Government of Alberta’s official webpage.
+To learn more about these invaluable companions, their governing legislation, or how you can apply for your own service dog, please read on at the Government of Alberta’s official web page.